tfeb/dsm/README.md

 And this is just horrible.

-This can be made better with, for instance, a system like my [simple pattern matcher, `spam`](https://tfeb.github.io/tfeb-lisp-hax/#simple-pattern-matching-spam "spam"):
+This can be improved with, for instance, a system like my [simple pattern matcher, `spam`](https://tfeb.github.io/tfeb-lisp-hax/#simple-pattern-matching-spam "spam"):

 ```lisp
 (defmacro with-foo (binding &body forms)